Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Prototypes and Related Products

 \subsection{Related Commercial Products}

-Beyond these academic prototypes, the concept of dynamic antenna orientation/boresight has also been adopted in recent commercial industrial products, further validating its practical value.
-For instance, TP-Link has launched the Archer AXE200 Omni, which is a Wi-Fi 6 extended (Wi-Fi 6E) router equipped with smart mechanically-driven antennas, as shown in Fig.~\ref{Commercial_product}(a)~\cite{TP-Link2025Archer,TP-Link2025AXE11000}.
+Beyond these academic prototypes, the concept of dynamic antenna orientation/boresight has also been adopted in recent commercial and industrial products, further validating its practical value.
+For instance, TP-Link has launched the Archer AXE200 Omni, which is a Wi-Fi 6E router equipped with smart mechanically driven antennas, as shown in Fig.~\ref{Commercial_product}(a)~\cite{TP-Link2025Archer,TP-Link2025AXE11000}.
 Specifically, this device employs motorized mechanisms to dynamically reorient its antennas according to the spatial distribution and movement of connected devices.
 By tracking user locations and adapting to the layout of the environment, the router mechanically steers its antennas to enhance coverage and to provide signal enhancement toward specific devices.
 Such capability enables improved coverage uniformity as well as high-rate directional links for mobile users in indoor scenarios.

 From the perspective of electronically adjusting the antenna boresight, Huawei has pioneered ``Smart Antenna" solutions, which have been widely deployed in the AirEngine Wi-Fi 6 APs and 5G BSs, as illustrated in Fig.~\ref{Commercial_product}(b)~\cite{Huawei2025What,Huawei2025Wi-Fi}.
-Unlike standard omnidirectional solutions, these systems typically employ a multi-element smart antenna array managed by an intelligent switch algorithm.
-This architecture enables selective activation of antenna elements to dynamically adjust the effective radiation direction of the array without mechanical movement.
-Such electronically-driven boresight control enables fast adaptation to dynamic user mobility and channel variations.
+Unlike standard omnidirectional solutions, these systems typically employ a smart multi-antenna array managed by an intelligent switching algorithm.
+This architecture enables selective activation of different antennas to dynamically adjust the effective radiation direction of the array without mechanical movement.
+Such electronically driven boresight control enables fast adaptation to dynamic user mobility and channel variations.

 In summary, the prototypes and commercial products reviewed in this section collectively demonstrate the transition of RA technology from theoretical modeling to practical implementation.
 The diverse realization strategies reviewed above highlight the practical value of flexible antenna orientation/boresight control; however, they constitute merely a small subset of the potential methods, suggesting considerable room for developing new hardware realization schemes.
 Looking ahead, antenna orientation/boresight control strategies are expected to evolve beyond single-modality sensing by incorporating multi-modal sensor fusion.
 Furthermore, the incorporation of machine learning-based trajectory prediction may help mitigate the latency incurred by practical antenna boresight adjustment and actuation.
 Finally, efforts should be directed toward developing cost-effective system architectures and establishing general and standardized frameworks to facilitate the practical implementation and widespread commercialization of this technology.